kdpembile/spring-security/README.md

 # Spring Security Demo

-Demo project for Spring Security with JWT included.
+Demo project for Spring Security with JWT, and OAuth included.